Lesson 1: Optimization#

 from jax import grad

-We here define the potential energy of a chain of masses connected by springs.
+To model this situation, we define the potential energy of a chain of masses connected by springs.
 The masses are located at positions that are equally spaced (by 1) in the horizontal direction but located at positions \(y_j\) in the vertical (height) direction.
 Using Pythagoras, we arrive at:

 \[ E = \sum_{j=0}^{N-1} {K \over 2} \left(\sqrt{ (y_{j+1}-y_j)^2 + 1 } - l\right)^2 \]